eccenca/cmem-plugin-shapes/cmem_plugin_shapes/doc/shapes_doc.md

 **<a id="parameter_doc_data_graph_iri">Input data graph</a>**

-The Knowledge Graph containing the instance data to be analyzed for the SHACL shapes generation.
+The knowledge graph containing the instance data to be analyzed for the SHACL shapes generation.

 **<a id="parameter_doc_shapes_graph_iri">Output Shape Catalog</a>**

-The Knowledge Graph, the generated shapes will be added to.
+The knowledge graph, the generated shapes will be added to.

 **<a id="parameter_doc_label">Output shape catalog label</a>**